Background pattern

 The usual maintenance dose is 800 mg once a day.

-In accordance with how you respond to this medication, the dose may be increased to 1,200 mg once a day.
+Depending on how you respond to this medicine, the dose may be increased to 1,200 mg once a day.
 If you are taking eslicarbazepine alone (monotherapy), your doctor may consider increasing your dose to 1,600 mg once a day.

 Patients with kidney problems

-If you have kidney problems, you will usually be given a lower dose of this medication.
+If you have kidney problems, you will usually be given a lower dose of this medicine.
 Your doctor will determine the correct dose for you.
-This medication is not recommended if you have severe kidney problems.
+This medicine is not recommended if you have severe kidney problems.

-If you are an older adult and taking this medication in monotherapy, the dose of 1,600 mg is not suitable for you.
+If you are an elderly person and are taking this medicine alone (monotherapy), the dose of 1,600 mg is not suitable for you.

 Children over 6 years of age